someguy171/welcome/guide.md

 6. Once it has finished, restart your PC.

 Check Nvidia Experience every few weeks for a new driver.
 Sometimes, games will run much worse if you aren't on the most recent driver.

+# Section 4 - The extra few steps

 ## Extensions for Firefox
 - [**Augmented Steam**](https://addons.mozilla.org/en-US/firefox/addon/enhanced-steam-an-itad-fork/): Check price history and current best deals for games on Steam.